ReDeathmatch/ReDeathmatch.github.io/docs/en/Getting-started/alternatives.md

 - Git: [https://github.com/Arkshine/CSDM](https://github.com/Arkshine/CSDM)
 - Forum: [AlliedModders Forum](https://forums.alliedmods.net/forumdisplay.php?f=87)

 The original CSDM mod provides a stable and well-functioning foundation.
 Parts of the mod that consume a lot of CPU resources have been moved to a separate Metamod module (written in C++), which reduces the load.
-The necessary code for working with AMX Mod X has been extracted into an API.
+The necessary code for working with AMX Mod X has been extracted into an API[^1].
 Most of the logic is implemented through AMX Mod X plugins.

 This mod is the only option for use with a regular HLDS server to date.
 It is not compatible with ReGameDLL.